-Two 230V AC sockets are fitted, more suitable for medium demand components such as televisions and hairdryers.
-Safety/ overload protection is provided by the MCBs in the electrical control box in the back of the wardrobe.
+The 230V AC sockets fitted to your vehicle are suitable only for medium demand components such as televisions and hairdryers.
+Safety/overload protection is provided by the MCBs in the electrical control box in the back of the wardrobe.

 A 12 volt socket and TV coaxial socket is provided in the unit above the fridge.
 The TV socket is connected to the roof mounted TV aerial which is fitted as standard to this vehicle.